Implications of inertial subrange scaling for stably stratified mixing: Implications of inertial subrange scaling

 where $C_1$ and $C_1'$ are universal constants, and $f^{K}_L$ and $f^{K}_v$ are the correction functions.
 The ratio of \eqref{eq:oc_def} and \eqref{eq:k1_def} yields

 From empirical studies of turbulence, even in the absence of the effects of stratification and shear, we expect the correction functions $f_L$, $f_v$ to be non-trivial \citep[e.g.][]{muschinski15}.
-However, it is plausible that a subregime exists wherein
+However, it is at least plausible that a subregime exists wherein

-either due to sufficiently high scale separation amongst isotropic scales, i.e. $\Res \gg 1$, or due to shared functional forms such that $f_L^{OC}=f_L^K$.
-Subject to either condition, it would be expected that \eqref{eq:rat_def} can be observed as
+either due to sufficiently high scale separation of isotropic scales, i.e. $\Res \gg 1$, or due to shared functional forms such that $f_L^{OC}=f_L^K$.
+Subject to either condition, it would be expected that \eqref{eq:rat_def1} would reduce to

-Indeed, similar arguments would motivate the $4/3$ relation between transverse and longitudinal velocity spectra in the presence of anisotropic outer-scales such that $F_L^K(k_yL^O_{12})\neq F_L^K(k_yL^O_{22})$ in order to obtain
+Indeed, similar arguments would motivate the $4/3$ relation between transverse and longitudinal velocity spectra in the presence of anisotropic outer-scales such that $F_L^K(k_yL^O_{xy})\neq F_L^K(k_yL^O_{yy})$ in order to obtain

-The relation \eqref{eq:rat_def} is evaluated with appropriately scaled one-dimensional spectra in figure \ref{fig:rat_spec}a, where we would expect the relation to coincide with the locally isotropic wavenumber regime where $L_C k_y \sim O(1)$ \citep{saddoughi94}.
+The validity of the relation \eqref{eq:rat_def} is tested with appropriately scaled one-dimensional spectra in figure \ref{fig:rat_spec}a, where we would expect the relation to hold in the locally isotropic wavenumber regime where $L_C k_y \sim O(1)$ \citep{saddoughi94}.

 We observe a tendency for the local minima of the spectra to decrease with increasing Reynolds number.
-The minima for cases R8, R9 and R10, cease to decrease at approximately 0.72, within the range of values reported for the universal constants \citep{sreenivasan95,sreenivasan96}.
-In the stratified boundary layer, \citet{wyngaard71b} report measurements of each constant independently, in a flow configuration very similar to the one studied here, which imply $0.76 \pm 0.11$ which agrees with the results observed here.
+The minima for cases R8, R9 and R10 are all close to, and bounded below by 0.72, within the range of values reported for the universal constants \citep{sreenivasan95,sreenivasan96}.
+Furthermore, in the stratified boundary layer, \citet{wyngaard71b} report measurements of each constant independently, in a flow configuration very similar to the one studied here, which imply $0.76 \pm 0.11$, also in agreement with the results observed here.

-The wavenumbers associated with this regime also tend toward the smaller scales as $\Res$ increases.
+The wavenumbers associated with this regime also tend toward smaller scales as $\Res$ increases.
 In cases R8, R9 and R10, the lower-bound for this regime appears to remain fixed at approximately $k_yL_C=0.4$ as the right bound begins to increase such that the \textit{flat} region of the spectra broadens.
 We note that this apparently asymptotic behaviour in cases R8, R9 and R10 occurs while $\Res$ increases by a factor of two.

-The ratio of transverse to longitudinal one-dimensional spectra as expressed in \eqref{eq:43_def}, is shown in figure \ref{fig:rat_spec}b.
-We observe a similar downward trend of the locally isotropic wavenumber regime with $\Res$ where it has good agreement with the $4/3$ law by case R10.
+The ratio of transverse to longitudinal one-dimensional spectra, as expressed in \eqref{eq:43_def}, is shown in figure \ref{fig:rat_spec}b.
+We observe a similar downward trend of the locally isotropic wavenumber regime with $\Res$, leading eventually to good agreement with the $4/3$ law for case R10.